mrusse/soularr/README.md

 **Lidarr**
 [https://lidarr.audio/](https://lidarr.audio/)

-Make sure to mount your Slskd download in lidarr and add it to your config (see "download_dir" under "Lidarr" in the example config).
+Make sure to mount your Slskd download dir in lidarr and add it to your config (see "download_dir" under "Lidarr" in the example config).

 **Slskd**
 [https://github.com/slskd/slskd](https://github.com/slskd/slskd)